-This decision establishes a regulatory framework for telephone corporations providing interconnected Voice over Internet Protocol (VoIP) services.
-The California Public Utilities Commission (Commission or CPUC) adopts two new utility type designations: (1) Digital Voice Nomadic (DVN) designation for providers who only offer nomadic interconnected VoIP services, and (2) Digital Voice Fixed (DVF) designation for providers offering fixed interconnected VoIP as part of their service offerings.
+This decision establishes a regulatory framework for public utility telephone corporations providing interconnected Voice over Internet Protocol (VoIP) services.
+The to California consumers.
+State law requires all telephone corporations selling voice communications services in California to seek operating authority from the California Public Utilities Commission (Commission or CPUC) adopts through a certificate of public convenience and necessity or registration.
+Despite their public utility status, interconnected VoIP service providers have operated in California for decades without any formal licensing or registration requirements, which the Commission has applied to other wireline and wireless voice service providers.
+In a straightforward exercise of our core authority, we implement these state requirements for interconnected VoIP service providers by adopting two new utility type designations for their voice services: (1) Digital Voice Nomadic (DVN) designation for providers who only-offer nomadic-only interconnected VoIP services, and (2) Digital Voice Fixed (DVF) designation for providers offering fixed interconnected VoIP as part of their service offerings.
 Nomadic-only interconnected VoIP service providers shall be subject to a Nomadic Registration process similar to the Commission's existing Wireless Identification Registration.
 Fixed interconnected VoIP service providers shall continue to be subject to operating authority requirements similar to traditional wireline service providers.

-Facilities-based interconnected VoIP service providers must obtain a Certificate of Public Convenience and Necessity pursuant to Public Utilities Code Section 1001 to operate in California while non-facilities-based fixed interconnected VoIP service providers can use the Section 1013 registration process to obtain operating authority.
+Facilities based interconnected VoIP service providers must obtain a Certificate of Public Convenience and Necessity pursuant to Public Utilities Code Section 1001 to operate in California while non-facilities-based fixed interconnected VoIP service providers can use the Section 1013 registration process to obtain operating authority.